nmcb/dads/README.md

 ## DADS

-Provides measurement and counter storage.
+Provides adjustment and counter storage.

 ### Publish and Deploy in Development